 Muestra Artesanía, Santiago, December 2017 - Fresh from the 44th International Show of Traditional Crafts in Santiago, Chile, the President of World Crafts Council – Latin America, Alberto de Betolaza, shares with us some images of this important continental event. ✿ Like the article?
-Do think about joining the conversation by leaving a comment below.
-Authors (and fellow readers) are interested to know what you think.
-And if you haven’t already, consider becoming a subscriber.
+Make it a conversation by leaving a comment below.
+If you believe in supporting a platform for culture-makers, consider becoming a subscriber.

 Xocolatlummm: Wearable chocolate from Colombia - Our friend Ana Berrio shares another remarkable project of Colombian street jewellery.
 For Joya Barcelona recently, she made a cart decorated in typical style and sold body ornaments made from chocolate for €10 each.
 Xocolatlummm included artists Titi Berrio, Alejandra Ferrer and Liliana Molina.
 Check the Instagram account: View this post on Instagram A post shared by xocolatlummm (@xocolatlummm) on Oct 10, 2017 at 4:00pm PDT ✿ Like the article?
-Do think about joining the conversation by leaving a comment below.
-Authors (and fellow readers) are interested to know what you think.
-And if you haven’t already, consider becoming a subscriber.
+Make it a conversation by leaving a comment below.
+If you believe in supporting a platform for culture-makers, consider becoming a subscriber.

 The beadworks of the Embera Chami tribe of Colombia - Ana Maria Parada writes about her enterprise Mami Watta Collections that promotes beadwork by Embera from her homeland in Colombia.